 “I’d risk a lot for someone like you,” replied the smitten Will Payton.

+“Thank you for your help, Will,” said Comet, and held his gaze as he regarded the young hero.
 “Starman, would you like a job with us?
 We’d be glad to get someone with your power and your sense of decency.
-Dolphin and I can both vouch for you,” offered Comet.
+Dolphin and I can both vouch for you.”

-“Now all we need to do is find Debbie and Lisa,” said Comet.
+“Now all we need to do is find Debbi and Lisa,” said Comet.

 In Metropolis, Clark Kent began to breathe easy once again as the strange pain he felt that was akin to kryptonite radiation now ended.
 How odd!
 Thank Rao that pain went away, he thought.

-Elsewhere, Debbie Domaine, Lisa Snart, and Vivian d’Aramis awoke to find themselves in an odd cell.
+Elsewhere, Debbi Domaine, Lisa Snart, and Vivian d’Aramis awoke to find themselves in an odd cell.
 “Welcome to my arena, my pretties,” said a weird little man.